alegunta-git/turbo-guide/1 Log/1 quotes.md

 * Necessity is the mother of invention
 * Journey of thousand miles begins with a single step
 * Guardian Knot how to untie
+* We must beware of a certain craze for collecting which sometimes takes possession of those who make notes....
+That is a deplorable practice. —A.G.
+Sertillanges, O.P., The Intellectual Life

 ## Tips
 * Start somewhere !!! , Start with what you have